Azure/cyclecloud-lsf/README.md

 ### Upgrading CycleCloud

-A customer RC-compatible API is needed to run the resource connector.
-At the time of writing this API is not distributed with GA CycleCloud but can be downloaded from this [link](https://aka.ms/cyclecloud-RC)
+A customer RC-compatible API is needed to run the resource connector which is available in CycleCloud version >= 7.7.1.

-To upgrade CycleCloud to this version, run:
-`/opt/cycle_server/util/upgrade.sh cyclecloud-7.6.0-*-linux64.tar.gz`
+CycleCloud can be downloaded from this [link](https://aka.ms/cyclecloud-RC)

 The Resource Connector will be configured automatically when running the cluster from the _lsf.txt_ template.